analogrithems/qdrant-cli/README.md

 $ qdrant -l
 Subcommands:

-  create-collection        Create a collection with all the fixins create-full-snapshot     This will create a full snapshot of the server create-payload-index     Create an index on a payload create-shard-snapshot    This will create a new shard of a given collection delete-cluster-peer      Delete a peer in the cluster delete-collection        Delete a specified collectoin delete-full-snapshot     This will delete a full snapshot of the server delete-payload-index     Delete an index on a payload delete-shard-snapshot    This will delete the snapshot for a given collection/shard delete-snapshot          Delete a specific snapshot DELETE "{server}/collections/{collection}/snapshots/{snapshot}" download-full-snapshot   Download a full snapshot.
-If running in a cluster you must snapshot each node download-snapshot        Download a specific snapshot from a collection get-aliases              Get a list of aliases get-cluster              List the cluster details for the given server get-collection           Return the details on a specific collection get-collection-cluster   List the cluster details of a given collection get-collections          List the collections in our qdrant server get-locks                Fetch a list of locks on qdrant get-snapshots            Get a list of snapshots for a given collection or list all snapshots for all collections if no --collection-id is given list-full-snapshots      This will list full snapshots of the server list-shard-snapshots     This will list the shards of a given collection rebalance                Rebalance is used to change a collections sharding and replica configuration rebalance-cluster        Rebalance all collections in the cluster. recover-from-snapshot    This will try to recover a collection from the snapshot at the specified location recover-shard-snapshot   This will create a new shard of a given collection scroll                   Scroll request - paginate over all points which matches given filtering condition snapshot-collection      Create a snapshot of a given collection.
+  create-cluster-snapshot   This will create a snapshot of each collection on each node in the cluster create-collection         Create a collection with all the fixins create-full-snapshot      This will create a full snapshot of the server create-payload-index      Create an index on a payload create-shard-snapshot     This will create a new shard of a given collection delete-all-collections    delete-all-collections - this delete nuke every collection in your qdrant server. delete-cluster-peer       Delete a peer in the cluster delete-collection         Delete a specified collectoin delete-full-snapshot      This will delete a full snapshot of the server delete-payload-index      Delete an index on a payload delete-shard-snapshot     This will delete the snapshot for a given collection/shard delete-snapshot           Delete a specific snapshot DELETE "{server}/collections/{collection}/snapshots/{snapshot}" download-full-snapshot    Download a full snapshot.
+If running in a cluster you must snapshot each node download-snapshot         Download a specific snapshot from a collection get-aliases               Get a list of aliases get-cluster               List the cluster details for the given server get-collection            Return the details on a specific collection get-collection-cluster    List the cluster details of a given collection get-collections           List the collections in our qdrant server get-locks                 Fetch a list of locks on qdrant get-snapshots             Get a list of snapshots for a given collection or list all snapshots for all collections if no --collection-id is given list-full-snapshots       This will list full snapshots of the server list-shard-snapshots      This will list the shards of a given collection migrate-node              migrate_node - This will snapshot and restore all collections from a src server to a destination server rebalance                 Rebalance is used to change a collections sharding and replica configuration rebalance-cluster         Rebalance all collections in the cluster. recover-from-snapshot     This will try to recover a collection from the snapshot at the specified location recover-shard-snapshot    This will create a new shard of a given collection scroll                    Scroll request - paginate over all points which matches given filtering condition snapshot-collection       Create a snapshot of a given collection.
 ```

 You can get deeper details about specific commands with the format `qdrant <subcommand> --help`